-The Company will need to rely largely on its own market research to forecast industry trends and statistics as detailed forecasts are, with certain exceptions, not generally available from other sources at this early stage of the cannabis industry.
-A failure in the demand for the products of certain Investees to materialize as a result of competition, technological change, change in the regulatory or legal landscape or other factors could have a material adverse effect on the business, financial condition and results of operations of the Company.
+The Company relies largely on its own market research and information provided by the Investees to forecast industry trends, statistics and market sizes, as well as the success of the business, products, plans and strategies of the Investees as detailed forecasts are, with certain exceptions, not generally available from other sources at this early stage of the cannabis industry.
+If the Company's forecasts are not accurate as a result of competition, technological change, change in the regulatory or legal landscape, change in consumer behavior, or other factors, including the impact of the COVID-19 pandemic, the business, financial condition and results of operations of the Company may be adversely effected.